How To Remove Hard Water Spots

 Paint Polish has special abrasives that will reduce the appearance of the etch marks left by the hard water.
 It can also remove unsightly swirl marks from your paint.
 After application, not only will the hard water spots be removed but your paint will look like it did the day you bought the car.
 For more information on how to correctly polish your car, read our guide on how to apply car polish.

-In order to dramatically reduce the harm hard water has on your car's paint finish in the future, apply a coat of No. 3 Polish & Wax on the polished surface to protect and seal the finish.
-No. 3, with its combination of carnauba and polymer waxes, helps protect against hard water as well as road grime, sap, bird droppings and UV rays.
-Having a protective layer of No. 3 Polish & Wax is like having a shield around your paint finish.
-The next time water sprinklers spray all over your car, No. 3 Polish & Wax will reduce the hard water's ability to penetrate your paint finish buying you time to wash it off.
+In order to dramatically reduce the harm hard water has on your car's paint finish in the future, apply a coat of No. 4 Glanz Wax or SF3 Premium Protect on the polished surface to protect and seal the finish.
+Both Glanz Wax and Premium Protect are synthetic polymer based formulas that outlast carnauba wax.
+Both wax offer a high level of protection against hard water as well as high temperatures, road grime, sap, bird droppings, road salt, ocean airborne salt and UV rays.
+Having a protective layer of Glanz Wax or Premium Protect is like having a shield around your paint finish helping to protect against future spray from sprinklers.
 Just keep in mind you still want to act fast and remove the hard water spots.

 The key to removing hard water spots is to not let it stand too long.
 Especially in hot summer months.
-With a coating of Glanz Wax on your paint finish, you'll buy yourself some time to wash the hard water away as soon as possible.
+With a coating of Glanz Wax or Premium Protect on your paint finish, you'll buy yourself some time to wash the hard water away as soon as possible.

 We also recommend carrying a bottle of quick detailer and a nextzett Ultra Terry Microfiber Towel with you in your car in case you find it's been attacked by rogue sprinklers or even bird droppings.
 A simple spray and wipe down will take care of the issue immediately before it become a problem.